Save Medicare: Bernie Sanders To Lead Nationwide Pre-Inauguration Protest Rallies

 — Bernie Sanders (@SenSanders) January 5, 2017

-By calling on the President-elect to keep his promises, Sanders has found common ground with Trump supporters on this topic, as Medicare, Medicaid, and Social Security are issues that a majority of both Democratic and Republican voters agree on.
+By calling on the president-elect to keep his promises, Sanders has found common ground with Trump supporters on this topic, as Medicare, Medicaid, and Social Security are issues that a majority of both Democratic and Republican voters agree on.

 Mr. Trump: You told the American people that you would NOT cut Social Security, Medicare or Medicaid.
 Keep your promises. pic.twitter.com/cDtICdLUjG